 Treatment for psoriatic arthritis can relieve pain, reduce swelling, help keep joints working properly and possibly prevent further joint damage.
 Doctors will recommend treatments based on the type of psoriatic arthritis, its severity and your reaction to treatment.

 Early diagnosis and treatment can help slow the disease and preserve joint function and range of motion.
 Some early indicators of severe disease include onset at a young age, having many joints involved and spinal involvement.
 Good control of the skin disease may be valuable in the management of psoriatic arthritis.
 Some treatments are approved to treat both psoriasis and psoriatic arthritis.

-Drugs for the treatment of psoriatic arthritis are divided into three main categories:
+Drugs for the treatment of psoriatic arthritis are divided into several categories: